fbpx

 MACRAWhat Providers Should Consider When Choosing MACRA Tools

-Avatar Saqib Khan6 years ago12 min
+Saqib Khan7 years ago12 min

 The MACRA program has been placed to give clinical providers the time to consider their options.
 However, since its implementation, the large number of changes has disconcerted majority of the industry and several of them remain confused as to what is required of them and what choices they should make to comply.
 And mostly, many are concerned about the readiness of their colleagues to make these choices.